KumudithaSilva/ml-lifecycle/README.md

-# ML Lifecycle Guide ☁︎｡⋆𓅓｡☾
+# ML Lifecycle Guide ☁︎｡⋆𓅃｡☾

 This repository presents a refined and practical guide to designing and iterating through the end-to-end Machine Learning (ML) process — from problem framing to deployment.